What is mentoring?

-Overall, mentors are expected to help and support mentees as they develop confidence, direction and employability skills.
-Each mentoring relationship is different, and has different aims, but mentoring tends to cover some or all of the following:
+Mentors are expected to help and support mentees as they develop confidence, direction and employability skills.
+Each mentoring relationship is different, and has different aims, but mentoring tends to cover the following:

 - Discussing career choices and options